NPinn/international_test_rugby/docs/to_do.md

 - [ ] Create json containing just international matches
     - [ ] Create .py file doing to do this
 - [ ] Create Document linking to all pre-1890 Matches played using pre-points scoring systems
-- [ ] Update match results to contain updated results based on results found
+- [x] Update match results to contain updated results based on results found
+- [x] Update History of Scoring Documentation to link to Scoring Systems 1 & 2 Match List Document